-Info: When the BTS is connected, the battery charger uses a value of -5mV/°C/Cell from 0-50°C to change the charge voltage based on temperature.
+Info: When the BTS is connected, the battery charger uses a value of $-5mV/^{\circ}C/Cell$ from 0 - 50°C to change the charge voltage based on temperature.

-Figure 3-9, BTS Temperature to Charge Voltage Change
+Figure 3-10, BTS Temperature to Charge Voltage Change

-3.6 Protection Circuitry Operation
+3.5 Protection Circuitry Operation

-The inverter is protected against fault conditions and in normal usage it will be rare to see any.
+The MSH3012RV inverter is protected against fault conditions and in normal usage it will be rare to see any.
 However, if a condition occurs that is outside the inverter's normal operating parameters, it will shut down and attempt to protect itself, the battery bank, and your AC loads.
 If there is a condition that causes the inverter to shut down, it may be one of the following conditions [also refer to the Troubleshooting section (Section 4.3) to help diagnose and clear the fault condition].
+Note: The turn ON/OFF levels noted below are without a remote connected.

-- Low Battery The inverter will shut off whenever the battery voltage falls to the LBCO (Low Battery Cut Out) level to protect the batteries from being over-discharged.
-After the inverter has reached the LBCO level and turned off, the inverter will automatically restart after one of the following conditions: - 1.
-AC power is applied and the inverter begins operating as a battery charger. - 2.
-Battery voltage rises to the LBCI (Low Battery Cut In) level.
+• Low Battery - The inverter will shut off whenever the battery voltage falls to the LBCO (Low Battery Cut Out) level to protect the batteries from being over-discharged.
+After the inverter has reached the LBCO level and turned off, the inverter will automatically restart after one of the following conditions:

+1. AC power is applied and the inverter begins operating as a battery charger.

+2. Battery voltage rises to the LBCI (Low Battery Cut In) level.

-Refer to Table 3-1 to determine the LBCO and LBCI levels for your inverter model.
+Refer to Table 3-1 to determine the LBCO and LBCI levels for this inverter.

-• High Battery - In the event the battery voltage approaches the HBCO (High Battery Cut Out) level, the inverter will automatically shut down to prevent the inverter from supplying unregulated AC output voltage.
+High Battery - In the event the battery voltage approaches the HBCO (High Battery Cut Out) level, the inverter will automatically shut down to prevent the inverter from supplying unregulated AC output voltage.
 The inverter's status LED turns off when a high battery fault condition occurs.
 The inverter will automatically restart when the battery falls to the HBCI (High Battery Cut In) level.
-Refer to Table 3-1 to determine the HBCO and HBCI levels for your inverter model.
+Refer to Table 3-1 to determine the HBCO and HBCI levels for this inverter.